kodemore/chocs/README.md

 Dataclass support library is composed of two functions to help with daily tasks while working with dataclasses.

-#### `chocs.dataclasses.make_dataclass(value: dict, type_name)`
+#### `chocs.dataclasses.init_dataclass(value: dict, type_name)`

-`make_dataclass` function is instantiating dataclass of specified `type_name` and will hydrate the instance with values passed in `value` dictionary.
+`init_dataclass` function is instantiating dataclass of specified `type_name` and will hydrate the instance with values passed in `value` dictionary.
 Each of the passed dictionary's keys must correspond to dataclass' attributes in order to be properly interpreted.

-This function support complex and nested hydration, which means if your dataclass aggregates other dataclasses or defines complex typing, `make_dataclass` function will respect your type annotations and will cast values to match the defined types.
+This function support complex and nested hydration, which means if your dataclass aggregates other dataclasses or defines complex typing, `init_dataclass` function will respect your type annotations and will cast values to match the defined types.

-If attributes in your dataclass do not specify the type value will be hydrated in to newly created instance as is.
+If attributes in your dataclass do not specify the type value will be hydrated in to a newly created instance as is.

 #### `chocs.dataclasses.asdict(value)`

-`asdict` is the opposite of `make_dataclass` function, it takes an instance of dataclass as argument, and extracts its members to dictionary, so the returned data can be stored as json object or serialised to any other format.
+`asdict` is the opposite of `init_dataclass` function, it takes an instance of dataclass as argument, and extracts its members to a dictionary, so the returned data can be stored as json object orn easily serialised to any other format.

 #### Supported data types